TWG Motorsports

 TWG Motorsports is a motorsport division of American holding company TWG Global Holdings, LLC.
 The division's sole responsibility is to operate TWG Global's motorsport teams.
 The company was established in late 2024 and is based in Chicago, Illinois, United States.

-They own and operate five motorsports organizations in multiple racing disciplines: Andretti Global, TWG Cadillac Formula 1 Team Ltd., Spire Motorsports, Walkinshaw Andretti United, and Wayne Taylor Racing.
+They own and operate five motorsports teams across multiple racing disciplines: Andretti Global, Cadillac Formula 1 Team, Spire Motorsports, Walkinshaw TWG Racing, and Wayne Taylor Racing.

 History

-On February 26, 2025, a press release from TWG Global Holdings, LLC announced the official launch of a new motorsports division within the company called TWG Motorsports.
+In February 2025, TWG Global Holdings, LLC announced the official launch of a new motorsports division within the company, TWG Motorsports.
 The new division was originally founded in late 2024 by TWG Global co-chairs Mark Walter and Thomas Tull.
 The company also announced on the same day that Group 1001 Insurance CEO Dan Towriss would be serving as the chief executive officer of TWG Motorsports, and that veteran motorsports executive Jill Gregory would serve as the chief operating officer of the company.
 Doug Duchardt, who has two decades of motorsports experience with Hendrick Motorsports, Chip Ganassi Racing and Spire Motorsports, serves as the company's chief performance officer (CPO).

-TWG Motorsports' portfolio comprises five motorsports organizations: Andretti Global, TWG Cadillac Formula 1 Team Ltd., Spire Motorsports, Walkinshaw Andretti United, and Wayne Taylor Racing.
+TWG Motorsports' portfolio comprises five motorsports organizations: Andretti Global, TWG Cadillac Formula 1 Team Ltd., Spire Motorsports, Walkinshaw TWG Racing, and Wayne Taylor Racing.